 And except for a little problem with two slower skaters who would not get out of my way (overtaking skater has the right of way), it went perfectly.
 I skated it exactly to my schedule, I made a 30 second PR and I did it with gas in the tank so it wasn’t even a maximal effort.
 Essentially I did everything right that I had any control over (i.e. not the two morons who couldn’t get out of my path).

-As it turns out, I scratched on my 1000m but for nothing related to this blog entry.
+As it turns out, I scratched on my 10000m but for nothing related to this article.
 I fell hard about 8 weeks ago, slicing my right ankle to the bone.
 Because of where it is and the nature of skating, it’s been slow healing and appears to be a bit infected.

 Rather than risk having my foot fall off, it seems most prudent to scratch the race and fix the foot.
 I did what I wanted to do this weekend, I’m pleased with every aspect of the last 2 weeks and there’s plenty of time for big lap drops and race improvements.